Building a Smart Travel Agent with LangGraph and OpenAI

 graph_builder.add_edge(START, 'plan_node')

-is a system message that sets the context for the AI, instructing it to act as an expert travel planner.
+The PLAN_PROMPT is a system message that sets the context for the AI, instructing it to act as an expert travel planner.

-function is where the magic happens:
+The plan_node function is where the magic happens:

-- It takes the current
+• It takes the current state as input.

-as input. - It constructs a list of messages for the AI, including the system prompt and a human message containing the destination and dates.
+• It constructs a list of messages for the AI, including the system prompt and a human message containing the destination and dates.

-. - The function returns a dictionary with the ‘plan’ key, containing the AI-generated content.
+• The function returns a dictionary with the ‘plan’ key, containing the AI-generated content.

 This node sets the foundation for the entire travel planning process by creating a high-level outline that subsequent nodes will build upon and refine.